Built in Switzerland · Private by architecture · Neutral by jurisdiction

 Where does my data live?

 In Switzerland.
-In data centres in Zurich and Geneva, operated by a Swiss team, governed by Swiss law.
+In a Basel data centre, operated by a Swiss team, governed by Swiss law.
 It does not leave the country.

 Can your staff read it?